The linear arboricity conjecture for graphs of low degeneracy

-Graphs without cycles are known as forests.
+An acyclic graph, which is a graph whose each connected component is a tree, is also known as a \emph{forest}.
 The \emph{arboricity} of a graph is the minimum integer $k$ such that its edge set can be partitioned into $k$ forests.
-A \emph{linear forest} is a forest whose each connected component is a path.
+In other words, it is the minimum integer $k$ such that there is an edge coloring of the graph in which each color class is a forest.
+A \emph{linear forest} is a forest whose each connected component is a path; it is easily that linear forests are exactly the acyclic graphs having maximum degree at most 2.
 The \emph{linear arboricity} of a graph is the minimum number of linear forests into which its edge set can be partitioned.

-A \emph{$k$-linear coloring} of a graph $G$ is an edge coloring of $G$ such that each color class is a linear forest.
-Or in other words, it is an edge coloring in which every vertex has at most two edges of the same color incident with it and there is no cycle in the graph whose edges all receive the same color.
+A \emph{$k$-linear coloring} of a graph $G$ is an edge coloring of $G$ using the colors $\{1,2,\ldots,k\}$ in which each color class is a linear forest.
+Or in other words, it is an edge coloring in which every vertex has at most two edges of the same color incident to it and there is no ``monochromatic cycle'' in the graph --- a cycle whose edges all receive the same color.
 The linear arboricity of a graph $G$ is clearly the smallest integer $k$ such that it has a $k$-linear coloring and is denoted by $\chi'_l(G)$.
 The parameter $\chi'_l(G)$ was introduced by Harary~\cite{Harary}.
-The linear arboricity conjecture, first stated by Akiyama, Exoo and Harary~\cite{A1}, is as follows.
+The Linear Arboricity Conjecture, first stated by Akiyama, Exoo and Harary~\cite{A1}, is as follows.

 \begin{conj}[Linear Arboricity Conjecture] For every graph $G$, \end{conj}